pingcap/blog/how-we-compiled-a-golang-database-in-the-browser-using-webassembly.md

 * Apply P2P technologies such as WebRTC to provide service to other browsers.
 We believe there will be more and more applications migrating to Wasm and many of them will need databases like TiDB Wasm.

 * Make the Wasm files smaller.
 The current files are almost 80 MB and occupy too much memory.
 This is not friendly to browser.
-(Thanks a lot to [Syrus Akbary](https://github.com/syrusakbary) for compiling TiDB to WASI; it’s a pity that it’s too large to run on any runtime.)
+(Thanks a lot to [Syrus Akbary](https://github.com/syrusakbary) for compiling TiDB to WASI; it's a pity that it's too large to run on any runtime.)

 * Publish TiDB to WAPM and run it in [WebAssembly shell](https://webassembly.sh/).